Preservation theorems for Tarski's relation algebra: The function-preserving fragment is not finitely generated

-The first item follows immediately from Theorem~\ref{thm:main}.
-The other items follow from the proof.
-This is because the \TRA-term used as counterexample in the proof, i.e., $(f^\smile\circ g)^{m}\cap {\id}$, uses only operations that are homomorphism safe and $\subseteq$-safe.
-(Note that the same does \emph{not} hold in the total-function-preserving case because there we used preferential union.)
+\begin{proof} The first item follows immediately from Theorem~\ref{thm:main}.
+The other items follow from its proof.
+This is because the \TRA-term used as counterexample in the proof, i.e., $(f^\smile\circ g)^{m}\cap \id$, uses only operations that are homomorphism safe and $\subseteq$-safe.
+(Note that the same does \emph{not} hold in the total-function-preserving case because there we used preferential union.) \end{proof}